 Stakeholder(s): Plains All American Pipeline LP and Delek Logistics Partners LP

-Progress: The joint venture was announced in March.
-The pipeline is supported by long-term shipper commitments and is expected to be completed in mid-2016.
+Progress: The pipeline is supported by long-term shipper commitments and is expected to be completed in mid-2016.

 Keystone XL Pipeline